 Getting to Noosa

-You can take public transport also but it is rather expensive and very time consuming.
+You can take public transport also, but it is rather expensive and very time consuming.
 It will cost around $40 to reach Noosa and take around 4 hours via 2 trains and a bus.
-Click here for more information on taking public transport to Noosa.

 The closest airport to Noosa is the Sunshine Coast Airport.
-As far as I am aware you can only fly into the Sunshine Coast airport from the Australian cities of Melbourne, Sydney and Adelaide as well as from Auckland in New Zealand.
-If you are coming from another city you will need to fly into Brisbane (see above).
+As far as I am aware you can only fly into the Sunshine Coast airport from the Australian cities of Melbourne, Sydney and Adelaide, and Auckland in New Zealand.
+If you are coming from another city, you will need to fly into Brisbane (see above).

 Getting Around Noosa

-To explore all the wonderful Noosa attractions as well as the other tourist attractions on the Sunshine Coast I highly recommend you hire a car.
+To explore all the wonderful Noosa attractions and the other tourist attractions on the Sunshine Coast I highly recommend you hire a car.
 This is the easiest way to get around when you visit Noosa.

-- Noosa Ferry: The Noosa Ferry is a great way of getting anywhere along the Noosa River.
+Noosa Ferry: The Noosa Ferry is a great way of getting anywhere along the Noosa River.
 There are 7 stops between the Noosa Marina at Tewantin and the Sofitel on Hastings Street.
-The ferry operates every 30 minutes between the hours of 9.15 am to 5.50 pm Monday to Saturday.
-There is a different timetable for Sundays.
-Find out more about the Noosa Ferry
+The ferry operates daily every 45 minutes between the hours of 9 am to 5.50 pm.
+Find out more about the Noosa Ferry.